gasp-xyz/mangata-blog/blog/_posts/2021-10-10-themis-protocol.markdown

 ![screenshot](/assets/posts/themis-ver.jpg)

 This solution introduces probabilistic value extraction.
 In the suggested design, participants will have a higher chance to claim any pure gains by sending multiple transactions, and we argue it is fair since every participant has equal opportunity.
 In other designs, even with Flashbots auctions, the power is shifted more towards miners, who are the ultimate decision-makers over the block content.
-At the same time in Themis protocol participants are disincentivized to attempt to extract any gains with multiple transactions, thus eliminating an edge that is making frontrunning activities statistically profitable.
+At the same time in Themis Consensus Extension participants are disincentivized to attempt to extract any gains with multiple transactions, thus eliminating an edge that is making frontrunning activities statistically profitable.

 More technical specifications can be found on this page (Substrate framework specific): [https://github.com/mangata-finance/mangata-node/blob/develop/Mangata.md](https://github.com/mangata-finance/mangata-node/blob/develop/Mangata.md){:target="\_blank"}